bomeara/taxon2tree/README.md

 # taxon2tree
 Workflow to make a tree from a taxon, leaning heavily on [phylotaR](https://github.com/ropensci/phylotaR), plus some scripts around it to make it slightly easier (making partition files, eliminating gappy sites, throwing out clusters of genes without enough taxa, etc.).
+See website at https://bomeara.github.io/taxon2tree/.

 If you use this, please cite the papers for phylotaR: